ckan/ckan/doc/theming/javascript.rst

 changes when leaving a page containing a form without submitting the form, restricting the set of characters that can be typed into an input field, etc.

-Let's add a jQuery plugin to our CKAN extension that turns all the links on the page green.
+Let's add a jQuery plugin to our CKAN extension that makes our info buttons turn green when clicked.

 .. todo:: Replace this with a more realistic example.